List of Alarm für Cobra 11 – Die Autobahnpolizei characters: Semir Gerkhan

 Senior Chief Inspector Semir Gerkhan (portrayed by Erdoğan Atalay) has been present since "The New Partner."
-Outside of his main role, he also held a position as Deputy Head of the Polizei AutobahnSTation.
+Outside of his main role, he also held a position as Deputy Head of the Polizei Autobahn Station.

-Growing up in Cologne-Kalk, Semir was a criminal in his youth; at the age of 13, he stole cars, but at one point, tried to save the life of a family that crashed into the Rhine, to no avail; the incident traumatised him since.
+Growing up in Cologne-Kalk, Semir was a criminal in his youth; at the age of 13, he stole cars, but at one point, tried to save the life of a family that crashed into the Rhine, to no avail; the incident traumatized him since.
 This also destroyed the friendship of his former clique, which excluded juvenile imprisonment.
 When he went to the German police, he was on odd ends with his father, who would later die of a heart attack (later revealed in "Happy Birthday" to have been caused by poisoning).
 Semir has repressed his grief and has been estranged from his mother ever since.
 He has a brother named Kemal and a cousin named Aladdin.

 After years of on/off relationship, in "Forever and Ever", Semir marries the secretary of the department Andrea Schäfer and now has two daughters with her, Ayda and Lily.
 Starting from "Resurrection," Andrea had an affair with a lover called Robert, moving away from Semir with the children, having found his work being much too dangerous for their family, and he was no longer himself for a while.
 The resignation of his partner at the time, Ben Jäger, further made him unpredictable for a long time.
 Only when Alex Brandt joins the Cobra 11 team and copes with the current fall with him after initial problems does he regain his self-confidence.
 In "1983", he and Andrea divorced, but still shared the concern for their children and kept in touch with each other on friendly terms.
-Since "The Last Night" in the Fall 2014 season, Semir has been reunited romantically with Andrea, finalised a second time by their marriage in "East of Eden".
+Since "The Last Night" in the Fall 2014 season, Semir has been reunited romantically with Andrea, finalized a second time by their marriage in "East of Eden".
 As of "The New," Andrea and their two daughters, Lily and Ayda, have moved to Copenhagen, leaving Semir in Cologne with his mother and illegitimate daughter Dana, who also works as a policewoman.
 Their relationship was long-distance and seemingly working.
-However in three special 90 minutes episodes ("Unversöhnlich", "Machtlos", "Schutzlos"; 2022), it is revealed that the long-distance relationship failed and Andrea and Semir are once again divorced and the pair split for good.
+However, in three special 90 minutes episodes ("Unversöhnlich", "Machtlos", "Schutzlos"; 2022), it is revealed that the long-distance relationship failed, and Andrea and Semir are once again divorced, the pair splitting this time for good.
 At first Semir enjoys his single life, but soon finds a new love interest, doctor Bianca Kessler (portrayed by Yasmina Djaballah).